 Automatically back up and store all your music, videos, emails, contacts and so on to the iCloud.
 This will enable you to access this information from any iCloud device anywhere in the world.
 Not something I have used extensively as I am still unsure about security in the new Cloud backup systems but at a glance, this looks very useful and handy to have.

-It also reduces the need for a MAC/PC running iTunes because everything can be done from the Cloud including “pushing” new purchases to your other iDevices automatically.
+It also reduces the need for a MAC/PC running iTunes.
+This is because everything can be done from the Cloud including "pushing" new purchases to your other iDevices automatically.

 Ok, let's start with the free TV Catchup app.

 This works brilliantly on the iPhone 4s and I have used it quite a bit.
 It is not as power hungry as I thought it would be.
 The downside is that you need a Wi-Fi connection to use it which means you cannot use mobile data to watch TV.

 However, a cunning workaround (if you have the iPod/iPad too) is to use the iPhone as a Wi-Fi hotspot.
 Install the TV app on both units and watch TV on the iPod (or iPad).
 The app sees the hotspot as a Wi-Fi connection and again, it works very well indeed.

 If you don't have an iPod/iPad, another workaround is to simply watch TV on the TV Catchup website for which you can use your mobile data.

 Channels in the UK include all the usual terrestrial channels such as BBC1/2/3, ITV, Channel 4/5, ITV2/3, E4, More4, ITV4, BBC News, CBBC, Film4, all the +1's, Sky News and so on.